Reviewed by Chuck Krugh, CFP®, CLU®, ChFC®, Founder and CEO of DoctorDisability.

 - Each spouse should insure 60–70% of their gross income.

-- Add a Future Increase Option so your coverage can grow automatically once you’re attendings.
+- Add a Future Increase Option so your coverage can grow automatically once you're attendings, without new medical underwriting.

 It's a simple step that can protect your household for decades.